Klopp: 'I'm responsible for Moreno display'

 However, Klopp - who had praised Moreno's professionalism before the match in Spain - has refused to blame the left-back for his contribution in Seville.

 The 50-year-old told reporters: "Yes, I know in this game it was obviously [not his best] and that's then really my responsibility.
 I could have done different things and obviously it was difficult in Seville with all the circumstances.
-Everyone was talking to him like talking to him like a family member.
+Everyone was talking to him like a family member.

 Moreno has made 15 starts for Liverpool in all competitions this season having spent much of the 2016-17 campaign on the bench.